Here comes the bride, all dressed in ... toilet paper?

-NEW YORK The wedding dresses have it all -- long trains, full layered skirts, floral appliqués, ruffles and sparkling bodices.
+NEW YORK, June 18 The wedding dresses have it all -- long trains, full layered skirts, floral appliqués, ruffles and sparkling bodices.
 Their detailing is the kind you see on designer gowns made of silk and lace.
 But they're not.
 They're all made out of toilet paper.

 The gowns were showcased at the finale of the annual Cheap Chic Weddings Toilet Paper Wedding Dress Contest in New York on Wednesday.
 Ten designers vying for a $10,000 prize painstakingly putting them together from the most basic materials.